jurevans/pong/README.md

 Presently, this is set to two player mode.

-Player one is set to use UP and DOWN arrow keys to control LEFT Paddle

-Player two is set to use 'a' and 'z' characters to control RIGHT Paddle

 Winning score is set to 21 as per the Atari 2600 implmentation

 File structure overview: